Dr Sacha Hepburn, Past & Present Fellow

 Girlhood in British Colonial Africa: Gender and Childhood in Zambia and Kenya

-Sacha’s postdoctoral project, ‘Girlhood in British Colonial Africa: Gender, Work and Childhood in Zambia and Kenya’, builds on her previous research on female children and labour relations.
-Using Kenya and Zambia as case studies, this project will explore how British colonial officials, settlers and missionaries used labour policy as part of broader projects to construct ideals of feminine childhood for colonised children; how such policies were adopted, co-opted, and challenged by African societies; and how female children responded to these policies.
-Despite a growing literature on the history of childhood in Africa, few studies have examined the history of African female children as workers or placed African children’s experiences into a broader global perspective.
-The project will provide new insights into the history of girlhood in Africa, the relationship between female children and the colonial state, and processes of social and economic change in British colonial contexts.
+Sacha is a social historian of Africa whose research interests centre on issues of gender, age and work.
+While at the IHR, she has been working on a new research project, ‘Girlhood in British Colonial Africa: Gender, Work and Childhood in Zambia and Kenya’.
+This research explores how British colonial officials used labour policy as part of broader projects to construct ideals of feminine childhood for colonised children; how such policies were adopted, co-opted and challenged by African societies; and how female children responded to these policies.
+Taking a girl-centred approach to colonial history, this project will provide new insights into the everyday workings of colonial economies, relationships between female children and the colonial state and the history of girlhood in Africa.